-Education staff are required to assist in the protection of children by:

-- Creating and maintaining a positive and caring ethos - Developing health and personal safety programmes - Being observant of children's needs, views and concerns - Reporting and recording concerns about the welfare or safety of children - Monitoring and supporting children in co-operation with relevant professionals, parents and carers.
+- Education staff are required to assist in the protection of children by: - Creating and maintaining a positive and caring ethos - Developing health and personal safety programmes - Being observant of children's needs, views, and concerns - Reporting and recording concerns about the welfare or safety of children - Monitoring and supporting children in co-operation with relevant professionals, parents and carers.

 Education staff cannot keep secret any allegations or concerns about child abuse, even if a child or adult request this.
-Information or concerns that a child may be at risk of harm must be passed on in order to protect the child.
-Staff will treat the matter sensitively, and information will only be passed to those who need to know in order to protect and support the child.
+Information or concerns that a child may be at risk of harm must be passed on to protect the child or young person.
+Staff will always treat the matter sensitively, and with dignity and information will only be passed to those who need to know to protect and support the child or young person.

-If parents or others have concerns for any child, they can speak to the Head Teacher about this.
+If parents or others have concerns for any child, they can speak to the Head Teacher/Child Protection Officer about this.
 They can also contact social work services and/or the police.